tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 #### HMAC (Hashed based Message Authentication Code)
 MAC = hash(Key | Message)
-We dont only use MAC because it is weak and subject to length extension attack, hence HMAC is used.
+We don’t only use MAC because it is weak and subject to length extension attack, hence HMAC is used.

 HMAC Secret key => k shared between two parties. k => k1 and k2